|40th MRASA Toy Run - 9 December 2018|

 |Thank you for your support|

-MRASA would like to thank the following businesses and organisations for their support of the MRA Toy Run.
-The Motor Accident Commission is the major partner of the MRA Toy Run 2013.
+MRASA would like to acknowledge the support of the following businesses and organisations.
 Key sponsors are also shown on the sponsors page.

 The Motor Accident Commission